10up/gutenberg-best-practices/training/index.md

 5. Navigate to your site [gutenberg-training.test](https://gutenberg-training.test/wp-admin) and view some of the sample blocks and patterns that have already been created within the Block Picker

 * To access the Block Picker click on a Page or a Post and click the "+" button to display all available blocks.
 At the bottom of the picker there is a row named "Completed Blocks" those are the custom blocks created.
-At the top of the picked clicking on "Patterns" will show the custom patterns that have been created.
+At the top of the picker clicking on "Patterns" will show the custom patterns that have been created.

 :::caution
 The `tenup-theme` build system requires node version **16** in order to build successfully.
 If you have [`nvm`](https://github.com/nvm-sh/nvm) installed it should auto-detect which version to use.